 - Take a tour.
 San Francisco is a big city and it can be overwhelming.
-In order to get acquainted with the city and its neighbourhoods, something like a hop-on, hop-off bus tour or free walking tour of Chinatown, could be a great idea for your first couple of days in the city.
+Hop-on, hop-off bus tour or free walking tours of Chinatown are a great option for the first couple of days.

 - Take care with looking at your phone in public, even if this is at a map to figure out where you are.
-It is best to go inside a shop and do so discreetly rather than always having your phone out.
-It is easy for someone to snatch your phone from your hands, and then be gone within seconds – and this does happen.
+It is easy for someone to snatch your phone from your hands.

 - Don’t be worried about going to eat out alone.
 This can seem a bit intimidating for some people, but many of San Francisco’s restaurants have counter seats where you can dig into dinner at the bar.